 9But a prophet of Yahweh was there whose name was Oded, and he went out to meet the army that came to Samaria, and said to them, “Behold, because Yahweh the God of your fathers was angry with Judah, he has delivered them into your hand, and you have slain them in a rage that has reached up to heaven.

 10And now you intend to subjugate the children of Judah and Jerusalem for male and female slaves for yourselves.
-Aren’t there even with you trespasses of your own against Yahweh your God?
+But don’t you have transgressions of your own against Yahweh your God?

 11So now hear me, and send back the captives that you have taken captive from your brothers; for the fierce wrath of Yahweh is on you.”

 12Then some of the heads of the children of Ephraim, Azariah the son of Johanan, Berechiah the son of Meshillemoth, and Jehizkiah the son of Shallum, and Amasa the son of Hadlai, stood up against those who came from the war

-13and said to them, “You must not bring in the captives here: for you purpose that which will bring on us a trespass against Yahweh, to add to our sins and to our trespass; for our trespass is great, and there is fierce wrath against Israel.”
+13and said to them, “You must not bring in the captives here, for you propose something that will bring on us a transgression against Yahweh, which will add to our sins and to our transgression; for our trangression is great, and there is fierce wrath against Israel.”

 14So the armed men left the captives and the spoil before the officials and all the assembly.